 Time to Completion/Length of Study Policy

-A doctoral student must complete his/her degree program within seven years and a master’s student must complete his/her degree program within five years of the initial date of matriculation.* A student who exceeds his/her time to completion is subject to academic dismissal from his/her program, in which case he/she would need to reapply for admission to the University.
+A doctoral student must complete their degree program within seven years and a master’s student must complete their degree program within five years of the initial date of matriculation.* A student who exceeds their time to completion is subject to academic dismissal from their program, in which case they would need to reapply for admission to the University.

 *Includes any time spent on a Leave of Absence